Crabapalooza: A Cause for Sharing and Shell-ebration

 Pictured: The Anna Maria Oyster Bar Seafood Tower Centerpiece.
 Photo courtesy of Oysters Rock Hospitality

 Crabapalooza is back at Anna Maria Oyster Bar (AMOB), thanks in large part to the diners.
 The seafood extravaganza launched earlier this month, two years since its glowing 2023 debut.
-“Guests loved it, guests raved over this, guests have asked us to bring it back,” says Marketing Director Taylor Escobar.
+“Guests loved it, guests raved over this, guests have asked us to bring it back,” says Marketing Coordinator Taylor Escobar.

 The coastal comfort chic atmosphere of the UTC location sets the stage.
 Seafoam jellyfish lights dangle from wooden crab traps; teal fish-scale tiles wrap a curved bar as open garage doors beckon the breeze.
 It’s a vivacious backdrop for Chef Will Parard’s limited-time seasonal menu.